jacebenson/cedar/docs/docs/webhooks.md

  * is your responsibility to secure appropriately.
  *
  * @see {@link https://redwoodjs.com/docs/serverless-functions#security-considerations|Serverless Function Considerations}
- * in the RedwoodJS documentation for more information.
+ * in the CedarJS documentation for more information.
  *
  * @typedef { import('aws-lambda').APIGatewayEvent } APIGatewayEvent
  * @typedef { import('aws-lambda').Context } Context